HumanCellAtlas/dcp-cli/README.rst

 HCA DSS CLI
 ===========
-This repository contains a prototype for interacting with the replicated data storage system (aka the "blue box") of the Human Cell Atlas.
+This repository contains a prototype for interacting with the replicated Data Storage System (hereafter the DSS) of the Human Cell Atlas.

-This prototype uses a local version of the blue box API spec (using Swagger) to generate a command line client that will make requests to the blue box.
-Currently, the commands listed are:
+This prototype uses a local version of the DSS API spec (using Swagger) to generate a command line client that will make requests to the DSS.
+Please run :code:`hca --help` to see an overview of available commands.
-- upload        Upload a file or directory to the cloud, register each of the files, and bundle them together.
-- download      Download a full bundle or file to local.
-- get-search    Returns a list of bundles matching the given simple criteria.
-- post-search   Accepts Elasticsearch JSON query and returns matching bundle identifiers.
-- get-files     Returns a list of files matching given criteria.
-- head-files    Get the associated metadata from a file with a given uuid.
-- put-files     Create a new file with a given UUID.
-The file content is passed in through a cloud URL.
-The file on the cloud provider must have metadata set reflecting the file checksums and the file content type.
-- get-bundles   Returns a list of bundles matching given criteria.
-- put-bundles   Create a new bundle with a given UUID.
-The list of files UUID+versions to be included must be provided.

 Installation
 ------------
 To install this package, run :code:`pip install hca-cli`.
 This will automatically hook up with the api endpoint as defined in the package published last.

-To use the command line interface with a local or test blue box, open <directory_holding_hca_module>/hca/api_spec.json.
-Change :code:`host` to the host you want (if you're running on a local blue box, this will likely be :code:`localhost:5000`) and the first argument of :code:`schemes` should be the scheme you want (:code:`http` if running locally, :code:`https` otherwise).
+To use the command line interface with a local or test DSS, open <directory_holding_hca_module>/hca/api_spec.json.
+Change :code:`host` to the host you want (if you're running on a local DSS, this will likely be :code:`localhost:5000`) and the first argument of :code:`schemes` should be the scheme you want (:code:`http` if running locally, :code:`https` otherwise).

 Usage
 -----
-The entry to this package is the key word :code:`hca`.
-Merely typing :code:`hca` will list all commands that are possible in a manner similar to the above.
+The command-line utility hca is the entry point to the CLI provided by this package.

 Each of the above commands has its own associated optional or required arguments.
 To see these, type :code:`hca <command> -h`.
 These arguments are listed in a style common to most argparse parsers.
 For instance: